Growing plants in coin bag

 Tuition Credits

 Prior to 2021, the climate action incentive (CAI) was a refundable credit which consisted of a basic amount and a supplement for residents of small and rural communities.
-The basic amount is $488 and the spouse or common-law partner amount is $244 and $122 for each qualified dependant.
-For 2022 and forward the CAI will be paid as a quarterly benefit starting in July 2022.
-You don’t need to apply to receive the payment for the CAI.
+For 2022 and forward the CAI was paid as a quarterly benefit starting in July 2022.
+You don’t need to apply to receive the payment for the CAI or CCR.
 You need to file a tax return.
 If you have a spouse or common-law partner, only one of you can get the credit for the family.
 The credit will be paid to the spouse or common-law partner whose tax return is assessed first.
-To claim the rural supplement, you must complete Schedule 14 and attach it to your income tax return.
-For more information, see CRA’s information on the climate action incentive.
+To claim the rural supplement, you must tick the box on page 2 of your income tax and benefit return.
+For more information, see CRA’s information on the Canada Carbon Rebate for Individuals .
+The basic amount for a resident of Ontario is $560 and the spouse or common-law partner amount is $280 and $140 for each qualified dependant.
+The rural supplement is $112 for an individual, $56 for the spouse or common-law partner and $28 for each qualified dependant.
+The 2024 Fall Economic Statement proposed the expansion of the rural areas applicable as of the 2024 taxation year, meaning that the first payments under the proposed rules would occur in April 2025.
+You can check out the expanded rural areas here (see Table 2).

 Capital Gains Exemption